hyperledger-archives/iroha-docker/README.md

 ## 1. iroha-dev

-This container based on Ubuntu 16.04 and install development tools for IROHA.
+This container is based on Ubuntu 16.04 and installs development tools for IROHA.

 ``` bash
 docker build -t hyperledger/iroha-dev .